D9SPORTS.COM

 Who runs D9Sports.com now?

-Rossetti, Rhoades and Dustin Kifer run D9Sports.com today.
+Rossetti, Rhoades, Andy Close and Dustin Kifer run D9Sports.com today.

-Rossetti dabbles in just about everything to do with local sports and says ones of his favorites is serving as the co host of the All-American Awards & Engraving Monday Evening Quarterback Show live from the RRR Roadhouse in Clarion Mall (Monday's from 6-7 p.m. on C-93, 92.7 FM in Clarion during the football season) while also picking up additional newspaper and some radio work.
+Rossetti dabbles in just about everything to do with local sports and says ones of his favorites was the four years (2006-2009) he served as the host of the All American Awards & Engraving Monday Evening Quarterback Show live from the RRR Roadhouse in Clarion Mall on Monday's during football season He also picking up additional newspaper and some radio work and has been writing for the last few years.for the national high school web site MaxPreps.com, which is owned by CBS, and thinks it is pretty cool to be a writer for a national media outlet.
 He is a 1998 graduate of Indiana University of Pennsylvania with degrees in Political Science and Journalism.
+He is married to the Shenessa a West Forest graduate who has since traded in her West Forest blue and gold for East Forest orange and black as the school nurse at the Marienville-based East Forest, where she spent a year as the assistant coach/junior varsity coach of the Forest Area girls' volleyball team.

-Rhoades now works for WDBA Radio in DuBois He also writes part-time for the DuBois Courier-Express/Tri-County Sunday awhile picking up additional newspaper work.
+Rhoades, who spent over a half a decade away from the newspaper business working at WDBA Radio in DuBois, has returned to his newspaper roots as the Sports Editor of the Jeffersonian Democrat, a weekly newspaper in Brookville.
 He is a graduate of Grove City College with degree in Journalism and Political Science.
 He was born in Hawaii but hasn't been back since he was a baby.
+Rich and his wife Kim have one son, Jamison.

 What happened to Jonathan Shaffer?

-In 2001, Shaffer decided because of other commitments to tone down some of his involvement with the web site but remained a part of the site before moving with his wife to Nashville, Tenn., in late July 2004.
+In 2001, Shaffer decided because of other commitments to tone down some of his involvement with the web site but remained a part of the site before moving to Nashville, Tenn., in late July 2004.
 He remains in close contact with the staff at D9Sports.com and continues to check the web site regularly.
-He is a sports radio personality/producer for ESPN Radio in Nashville and hosts a Tennessee Titans pre-game show in the fall while also hosting the Chris (Brown) & Chris (Hope) Show on Mondays during the football season.
+He was a sports radio personality/producer for ESPN Radio in Nashville and hosted a Tennessee Titans pre-game show in the fall while also hosting a Titans player's show on Mondays during the football season among a host of other radio responsibilities.
+He currently works for Grand Ole Opry Radio and is doing high school football on Friday night's in Tennessee..

 What are D9Sports.com’s future goals?